prioritizr/oppr/cran-comments.md

 Dear CRAN maintainers,

 Thank you very much for reviewing this submission.
-This submission aims to address the warnings and errors raised by CRAN's checks.
-It also contains updates to ensure compatibility with the current and upcoming version of the Matrix package.
+This submission addresses the notes, warnings, and errors raised by CRAN's checks.
+In particular, it addresses issues related to the vignette build failure, citation file, and documentation links to other packages.

 Cheers,